-Carol Tice – Award-Winning Freelance Writer and Editor of Make a Living Writing.
+1. Carol Tice – Editor of Make a Living Writing

 For magazine gigs, get a copy of The Writer's Market (recommend the deluxe edition with online support and search capability).
 For copywriters, identify businesses in your area that appear to be doing well but have poorly done websites, and pitch them directly.
 If they have an abandoned blog that isn't being updated, ask if they need help.
 Find in-person networking opportunities where you can spread the word about your services.
-Use social media — make sure everyone in your LinkedIn or Facebook or Twitter networks knows you are a freelance writer looking for clients, so they can refer you.
+Use social media — make sure everyone in your LinkedIn, Facebook or Twitter networks knows that you are a freelance writer looking for clients so that they can refer you.

 Yes, it is more marketing work, especially at first.
 But if you want to earn more than pin money with your writing, it's an essential step to building a successful, diverse business with good-paying clients.

-Kristi Hines – Freelance Writer and Professional Blogger.
+2. Kristi Hines – Freelance Writer and Professional Blogger

 Second, you need to avoid advertising your services on sites where customers expect to pay very little.
 For example, if you have an ad on Fiverr, you're advertising to people who only want to pay $5.
 Look at other writer's listings on the sites you list yourself upon on to see what their average rates are.
 If everyone else is charging $50 or less per post, and you want to make a minimum of $200, then you're going to have a tough time competing.

 Third, identify yourself as a freelance writer everywhere.
 This includes social profile bios, author bios on sites you contribute to, your main website, your blog, your hobby websites, your email signature, your forum signature, and so forth.
-Link to your online writing portfolio / freelance writing services sales page in each of these places as well.
-I've received new client inquiries as a result of my Twitter profile, Facebook page, LinkedIn profile, Google+ profile, website, blog, and people who have found my writing on KISSmetrics, Social Media Examiner, and other sites.
+Link to your online writing portfolio/freelance writing services sales page in each of these places as well.
+I've received new client inquiries as a result of my Twitter profile, Facebook page, LinkedIn profile, website, blog, and people who have found my writing on KISSmetrics, Social Media Examiner, and other sites.

-As an added bonus tip, look for blogs that pay their contributors to fill in for the downtimes in client work.
-You'll find a nice spreadsheet here with blogs, main topical focus, and how much they pay here.
+As a bonus tip, look for blogs that pay their contributors to fill in for the downtimes in client work.
 Most of these sites also make great writing credits if you are just starting out.

-Mary Jaksch – Chief Editor of Write to Done.
+3. Mary Jaksch – Editor of Write to Done

 It's a good idea to create a professional development plan.
 It may sound complicated, but it's really quite easy.
 For example, you can divide your professional development into three phases: Apprenticeship, Professional Work, and Mastery.
 Let me show you how that would work.